Roxanne-Wolf/DiscordStoatBridgeBot/README.md

 	"discordchannelid": DISCORD_CHANNEL_ID_HERE, => Replace DISCORD_CHANNEL_ID_HERE with your Discord channel ID "discordwebhookurl": "", => Put in your Discord webhook url here.
 	"stoatchannelid": "", => Put in the Stoat channel ID here (Make sure the Stoat.chat bot has the "Use Masquerade" permission.
-	"lang": "", => Set the language code of the language.
-Defaults to English.
-(Refer to the supported languages section below) }
+}
 ```
 4. Invite your Discord and Stoat bot to your servers